 Let us now focus our attention on the proper timing of the Biblical Passover Supper.

 Today there is much confusion and division occurring today among Believers, as to when we are to eat the Passover Memorial Supper.
 How do we determine the proper time according to Scripture?

-This restoration began with Messiah’s first coming, and is rapidly accelerating today, just prior to Messiah’s return.
+This Restoration began with Messiah’s first coming, and is rapidly accelerating today, just prior to Messiah’s return.
 Some of the hallmarks of Restoration include repentance, and preparing the Way of Messiah — by identifying and removing the stumbling-blocks that prevent men from walking with Messiah in the Way of Righteousness (Isaiah 40:3; 57:14; 62:10; Mal 3:1).

-As many can attest, there is great disunity and division among Believers today, not only in when to eat the Passover Supper, but in various other issues of tradition and practice, which separate and divide.
+As many can attest, there is great disunity and division among Believers today, not only in when to eat the Passover Supper, but in various other issues of tradition and practise, which separate and divide.